perezherrera-alexander/Creature-Conquest/README.md

 # Creature-Conquest
-A remake of Creature Conquest with additional features and ported to mobile
+A remake of Creature Conquest with additional features and mobile support.